Supermarket Sweep (British game show): Super Sweep

 The team with the higher Big Sweep total (added with their sub total from bonuses and previous rounds) keeps their money and advances to the Super Sweep.
 The team has 60 seconds to find the money (£2,000 in the original series, £5,000 in the 2007 revival, £3,000 in the 2019 revival, and £10,000 in the 2020 celebrity series), by solving three clues.
 The first clue is given and time does not start until the clue has been read.
 The team must find the item from the clue to get the next clue.
-The second clue leads the contestants to the final item, behind which the money is found.
+The third clue leads the contestants to the final item, behind which the money is found.
 The team has to find all three items and have their hands on the money before time expires.
 If they are unsuccessful, they leave with the cash equivalent of the value of the goods in their trolley.